Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: Conclusions

+Our evaluated $\mu_F$ uncertainties at NLO are also reduced compared to those at LO at large $\sqrt{s_{\gamma p}}$ which were totally out of control before the application of the $\hat \mu_F$ {prescription}.
+We see that as a very encouraging sign.

+In any case, at NNLO, it is reasonable to expect a further reduction of the scale uncertainties compared to the NLO results. {We have also briefly addressed the application of our scale prescription to $P_T$-differentical cross sections and proposed choices scaling like $m_T$ at large $P_T$ while compatible with $\hat \mu_F={0.86} M_\Q$ when $P_T$ is integrated over.}

-Then, we have qualitatively investigated the possibility to constrain PDFs using future $J/\psi$ and $\Upsilon(1S)$ photoproduction data.
-We have seen, unsurprisingly, that PDF uncertainties get larger than the (NLO) $\mu_R$ uncertainties with the growth of the $\gamma p$ c.m.~energy, in practice from around $300$ GeV, \ie ~for $x$ below $0.01$.
-Although this is above the reach of the future EIC, we hope that with NNLO predictions at our disposal in the future, with yet smaller $\mu_R$ uncertainties, one could set novel constraints on PDFs with such EIC measurements.
+We have also qualitatively investigated the possibility to constrain PDFs using future $J/\psi$ and $\Upsilon(1S)$ photoproduction data.
+Indeed, present PDF sets are possibly~\cite{Lansberg:2020ejc} unsuited to reliably describe high-energy quarkonium production data.
+Restricting to conventional sets, we have seen that PDF uncertainties get larger than the (NLO) $\mu_R$ and $\mu_F$ uncertainties with the growth of the $\gamma p$ c.m.~energy, in practice from around $300$ GeV, \ie ~for $x$ below $0.01$.
+Although this is above the reach of the future EIC, we hope that with NNLO predictions at our disposal in the future, with yet smaller $\mu_R$ and $\mu_F$ uncertainties, one could set novel constraints on PDFs with such EIC measurements.
 Given our estimated counting rates for 100~fb$^{-1}$ of $ep$ collisions, we expect that a number of differential measurements will be possible to reduce the impact of highly or even partially correlated theoretical uncertainties, including the contamination of higher-$v$ corrections such as the colour-octet contributions.
+These, along with the forthcoming HL-LHC measurements~\cite{Chapon:2020heu}, should also definitely help to improve our understanding of the quarkonium-production mechanisms.

-{Strictly speaking our predictions for $J/\psi$ and $\psi'$ only regard the prompt yields.
+Strictly speaking our predictions for $J/\psi$ and $\psi'$ only regard the prompt yields.
 An evaluation at NLO of the beauty production cross section points at a feed-down fraction at the 5\% level.
 Given the larger size of the other uncertainties and the possibility to remove it experimentally, we have neglected it.
 In general though, it will be useful to have a dedicated experimental measurements at the EIC at least to measure the beauty feed down.
-It may become more significant at low $z$ where the resolved-photon contribution could set in at high $\sqrt{s_{ep}}$, like we have seen~\cite{Flore:2020jau} it to become the dominant source of $J/\psi$ at large $P_T$.}
+It may become more significant at low $z$ where the resolved-photon contribution could set in at high $\sqrt{s_{ep}}$, like we have seen~\cite{Flore:2020jau} it to become the dominant source of $J/\psi$ at large $P_T$.